-- A. Exclusions from Review - 1.
-Immediate rescue and salvage operations conducted to save life or property are Excluded from Section 106 review requirements per 36 C.F.R. § 800.12(d). - B. Expedited Review - During operations which respond to a disaster or emergency situation declared by the President, a tribal government, or the Governor of a State, or which respond to other immediate threats to life or property, the Agency Official may conduct expedited reviews of emergency undertakings that occur within 30 days of the disaster declaration or within 30 days of the completion of emergency event pursuant to 36 C.F.R. § 800.12(b).b).
-SHPO shall respond to a request for comment within 7 days. or within 30 days of the completion of emergency event.
+- 1. During operations which respond to a disaster or emergency situation declared by the President, a tribal government, or the Governor of a State, or which respond to other immediate threats to life or property, the Agency Official may conduct expedited reviews of emergency undertakings that occur within 30 days of the disaster declaration or within 30 days of the completion of emergency event pursuant to 36 C.F.R. § 800.12(b).
+SHPO shall respond to a request for comment within 7 days or within 30 days of the completion of emergency event.
 If a disaster is declared by an RE's chief executive officer or legislative body under 36 C.F.R. § 800.12(c), the Agency Official may follow the same process, unless the ACHP or SHPO objects to the action within the 7 days. - 2.
-Should the Agency Official determine that it is necessary to extend the expedited review period for emergency undertakings beyond 30 days, the Agency Official may request an extension in writing from ACHP and notify SHPO and participating Tribe(s). - C. Review Under Separate Programmatic Agreement for Disasters - An RE with an executed and valid Programmatic Agreement for CDBG-DR funds or HUD Addendum to the FEMA Programmatic Agreement for [State] for disaster recovery activities may use the provisions of that Agreement and successor Agreements to expedite review of undertakings that respond to Presidentially declared disasters [If there is a CDBG-DR PA or Addendum, modify this provision to note that and the date it was executed.]
+Should the Agency Official determine that it is necessary to extend the expedited review period for emergency undertakings beyond 30 days, the Agency Official may request an extension in writing from ACHP and notify SHPO and participating Tribe(s). - C. Review Under Separate Programmatic Agreement for Disasters - An RE with an executed and valid programmatic agreement for CDBG-DR funds or a HUD Addendum to the FEMA PA for Idaho for disaster recovery activities may use the provisions of that agreement and successor agreements to expedite review of undertakings that respond to Presidentially declared disasters.